Conform User Guide

 • ZapfDingbats

 Embedded fonts that are not supported may be replaced with the Cambria font.
 If Cambria does not support a glyph from an embedded font, the character is suppressed.
-For more information on this, see CID Suppression.
+For more information on this, see CID suppression.

 By default, some commonly embedded sans serif fonts are replaced with Helvetica instead of Cambria for visual similarity.
 This, and other font replacement features, can be modified using these arguments: